Casa Lending logo

 What distinguishes Casa Lending is their stated focus on understanding real estate operators as entrepreneurs.
 Their testimonial from a Charlotte, NC builder highlights that the lender "thinks like an entrepreneur" and structures loans with "certainty and flexibility," while processing applications faster than competitors.
 The company emphasizes reducing the friction in their lending process so that finding capital is not the bottleneck for real estate professionals managing multiple projects annually.

-However, prospective borrowers should note that specific pricing information (interest rates, exact fees, and closing costs) is not transparent on the website and requires direct contact with their team.
+However, prospective borrowers should note that specific pricing information (interest rates, exact fees, and closing costs) is not listed on the website and requires direct contact with their team.
 Eligibility requires a minimum 600 credit score, proof of assets, and solid track record in real estate investing.
 The company's website does not clearly specify prepayment penalties, rate locks, or other loan terms beyond the basic 3-24 month range, leaving substantial questions about loan structure that borrowers would need to resolve during the application process.

 Services & Features